Apple's iPhone 17 line-up includes a new ultra-thin model and $100 price hike for Pro model

 Cook tried to placate Trump by initially pledging that Apple would invest $500 billion i n the U.S. over the next four years, and then upped the ante last month by adding another $100 billion to the commitment.
 He also gifted Trump a statue featuring a 24-karat gold base.

 That kind of diplomacy has helped insulate Apple from Trump's most severe tariffs.
-However, with the iPhones being brought into the U.S. still facing duties of about 25%, some analysts speculated the company would raise prices to help preserve the its heft profit margins.
-But for the most part, Apple — and even rivals such as Google — is sticking with the same price tags it’s slapped on its newest iPhones over recent years.
+However, with the iPhones being brought into the U.S. still facing duties of about 25%, some analysts speculated the company would raise prices to help preserve its hefty profit margins.
+But for the most part, Apple and other major smartphone makers such as Samsung and Google are sticking with the same prices as last year.

-Although Apple's stock price is still down by 4% so far this year, the shares have been bouncing back in recent months amid signs it won't be as hard hit by the tariffs as once feared, and a highly anticipated court ruling cleared the way for the company to continue receiving $20 billion annually to lock in Google's search engine as the default option on iPhones.